 “We need everyone engaged in this process in order for it to truly be effective,” said Jill Pearsall, assistant vice president, Facilities Planning & Development.
 “We want to make our patient experience as seamless and compassionate as possible.
 The changes that are being made also arm our employees--our biggest wayfinding aids--with a better knowledge of our locations, empowering them to help patients and families find their way so they can focus on what is most important--their medical care.”

-In addition, Texas Children’s embraced a multimedia approach acknowledging that each visitor is different and finds different wayfinding methods helpful.
-The team created as many tools as possible to assist with wayfinding in healthcare, including:
+Formation’s wayfinding strategy for Texas Children’s embraced a multimedia approach, acknowledging that each visitor is different and finds different wayfinding methods helpful.
+Coordinated elements of this strategy include:

 - building color assignments